-Beyond the bad word: You may have heard someone ask for “du PQ” or “papier q”, one of the many French terms for toilet paper.
+Beyond the curse word:: You may have heard someone ask for “du PQ” or “papier q”, one of the many French terms for toilet paper.
 The “q” is actually a stand-in for cul, since both are pronounced the same way.

 Despite that, this term is used pretty frequently.
 I’d say it’s moderately impolite and obscene.
 You’d never ask an authority figure for “PQ,” but if you ask your friends or even people your own age, it probably won’t come off as horribly offensive or inappropriate.